harun27/radar_sim/README.md

 ## Todo
 - Refine the FMCW signal theory
 - Implement CFAR (Constant False Alarm Rate) rather than a fixed threshold
+- Train an NN to have an adaptive threshold
+- Use a NN for tracking
 - Optimize the maximum finding algorithm
-- Train an NN to have an adaptive threshold to choose the correct targets after MLAT
 - Implement Gauss-Newton Algorithm to reduce the errors or WLLS (Weightes Linear Least Squares)
-- Use a NN
 - Tackle NLOS (Non-Line-Of-Sight) issues (there is a paper doing this with NN)
 - Use RSS?
 - Use velocity too?
 Do we have a simple LFMCW radar or something more advanced like CW-LFMCW?
 Do we have different modulation techniques?
-- Filtering:
-    - Filtering (Kalman-Filter or Particle Filter) are not of high priority because:
-        - we have a very precice sensor (radar)
-        - we have only one sensor (if you class the radar system as 1 sensor for the location), so no sensor fusion has to be applied
-        - we don't have any knowledge of the state transition model (we don't know anything about the movement type.
-Any target could move arbitrarily)
-    - Filtering might still be helpful if:
-        - we occasionally loose the target
-        - in the real system, the noise is higher
-        - we have model knowledge f.e. in the real system
-        - we combine multiple sensors (f.e. if we can measure the velocity too)
+- TBD (Track before detect) instead of DBT (Detect before track)?

 ## Doing
 - Tracking:
+    - Filtering: Smooth out the targets.
+Make predictions to have uncertainties about tracks
     - Data Association: Associate targets to tracks.
 Also initiate or delete tracks
 - Plot Errors for Tracks